veerendradr/pdsnd_github/README.md

 ### Description
 Bikeshare statistics for the given US state.
 For example: New York City, Washington and Chicago
 ### Files used
-bikeshare.py --  python program developed to provide statistics for the given US state. chicago.csv washington.csv new_york_city.csv
+bikeshare.py --  python program developed to provide statistics on travel time, stations and users for the given US state. chicago.csv washington.csv new_york_city.csv